alreshaidan/ISQA_3420/UseCases.md

 Main Success Scenario: Manager get the informatio from software package & license information

-Failed End Conditions: Manager does not get the information from  software package & license information (Write this out.
-Be a bit more descriptive)
+Failed End Conditions: Manager does not get the information from  software package & license information

 Trigger: Manager approval in the request.